duplocloud/toronto-ai-studio-workshop/demo-2/README.md

-# Demo 2 - AWS Workshop
+# Demo 1 - AWS Workshop

 ## Overview
-This is the second demonstration in the AWS workshop series.
+This is the first demonstration in the AWS workshop series.

 ## Prerequisites
-- Completion of Demo 1
 - Python 3.x installed
 - AWS CLI configured
 - Required AWS permissions